Orchestra Tax Relief is a creative industry tax relief incentive, funded by the UK government.

 You can claim on expenditure for producing the concert or series up to the first performance, as well as travel to and from a venue which is not the usual venue of the company.

-You may claim a series of performances with one claim, if a letter of intention is submitted to HMRC prior to the first performance.
+You may claim a series of performances in a single claim if a letter of intention is submitted to HMRC before the first performance.

 You can claim orchestra tax relief on your concert/performance if: